wkerneck/9.5-Preparing-Financial-Data/README.md

 #### Assignment

-Half of you will be assigned to find a series that is less volatile than the S&P 500, the other half a series that is more volatile.
+You will be assigned to find a series that is less volatile than the S&P 500, the other half a series that is more volatile.

+The assigned series is <strong><u>Phillip's 66 Partners (PSXP)</u></strong>.

 1. Download the data.
 2. Calculate log returns.